RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/stream.md

 * Similarly, when the Unicode-enabled stream has a string target of ``TEXT`` (the default), some operations can become prohibitive too: a ``TEXT`` "character" is, indeed, a grapheme cluster, and a grapheme cluster can have an arbitrary length.
 Direct-access character substitutions become too expensive to implement.

-**Note**: *We should start a discussion about what features we are used to, like direct-access character substitution, make sense and should be implemented for Unicode-enabled streams*.

 ### Error handling